oYoTeam/namaste/README.md

 License
 -------

-Copyright (C) 2012 Fabrizio Codello
+Copyright (C) 2013 oYo Makers Team

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by